1960: "It's Now or Never" by Elvis Presley became the fastest-selling single in the U.K., moving 780,000 copies in a week.

 1992: Bon Jovi owned the #1 album in the U.K. with Keep the Faith.

-1992: The Heights jumped into the #1 position with "How Do You Talk to An Angel".
-Boyz II Men had set an existing Rock Era record the week before with a 13th week at #1 for "End of the Road".
-PM Dawn was at #3 with "I'd Die Without You" and Shai moved from 12 to 4 with "If I Ever Fall in Love".
+1992: The Heights jumped into the #1 position with "How Do You Talk To An Angel".
+Boyz II Men had set an existing Rock Era record the week before with a 13th week at #1 for "End Of The Road".
+PM Dawn was at #3 with "I'd Die Without You" and Shai moved from 12 to 4 with "If I Ever Fall In Love".

 1992: Michael Bolton took the great Bee Gees song "To Love Somebody" to the top of the Adult Contemporary chart.